top of page

 It refers to a state or condition that is basic, rudimentary, or undeveloped, often associated with early stages of human civilization or technological advancement.
 When something is described as primitive, it suggests a lack of refinement, advanced knowledge, or modern conveniences.
 It can pertain to simple or crude forms of tools, techniques, or structures, typically associated with ancient cultures or early stages of human history.
 Primitive can also describe behaviors, instincts, or characteristics that are considered basic, innate, or primal.
 The term is often used to denote a contrast with more advanced, refined, or complex systems, ideas, or societies.
 It carries connotations of simplicity, rawness, or a state closer to nature or the origins of humanity.

-Example sentences of primitive
+Example sentences containing primitive

 1. The cave paintings provide a glimpse into primitive artistic expressions of early humans.